isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Year Head's Message.md

 <p>A warm welcome to Catholic Junior College (CJC)!</p>
 <p>We are excited to have you join our CJ family.
 To help you settle into
-college life and embark on your JC journey, we have thoughtfully curated a comprehensive Orientation and Matriculation Programme for you in the coming weeks.
-Orientation will provide you with the opportunity to explore the school, get to know the CJ community, and make new friends, while Matriculation Week will offer a deeper, more immersive experience of what it means to be a JC student at CJC.</p>
+college life and embark on your JC journey, we have thoughtfully curated an immersive Orientation and Matriculation Programme for you.
+Orientation will provide you with the opportunity to explore the college, get to know the CJ community, and make new friends, while Matriculation Week will offer a deeper, more immersive experience of what it means to be a JC student at CJC.</p>
-<p>Please find below the essential information you’ll need for your first
+<p>Please find below the essential information you will need for your first
-day of reporting (5 February, 2025), along with the full details of the Orientation Programme.</p>
+day of reporting (4 February, 2026), along with details of the Orientation Programme.</p>
 <p>If you have any questions or need further clarification, do not hesitate
-to approach me.
-I look forward to meeting you on Wednesday, and I’m excited for the journey we will take together in the months ahead.</p>
+to approach me or the Assistant Year Head, Ms Chan Sok Yee.
+I look forward to meeting you on Wednesday and I’m excited for the journey we will take together in the months ahead.</p>
 <p>Sincerely,</p>
-<p><strong>Mr Marimuthu Sandanam</strong>
+<p><strong>Mr Lucas D’Cruz</strong>
 </p>
 <p><strong>JC1 Year Head</strong>
 </p>